 Project Theophrastus held a conference on the Peripatetic philosopher Critolaus of Phaselis, second century BCE, at the Institute for Hellenistic Studies in Waterloo Canada on September 28-30, 2018.
 Eight papers were presented:David Hahm, “Overview of the Testimonia”; Tiziano Dorandi, “Further Testimonia”; Robert Mayhew, “Critolaus on God and Providence”; Oliver Hellmann,” The Political and Diplomatic Embassy to Rome”; Jan Szaif, “Peripatetic Theories of Oikeiosis”; Stefan Schorn, “History and Politics in Critolaus;” Maria Cristina Fimiani and Gianluca Del Maestro, “The Papyri on Critolaus”; Yossie Liebersohn, “Critolaus and Rhetoric”.
 The proceedings will be published in Rutgers University Studies in Classical Humanities (RUSCH) vol. 22.

-Max Duboff was awarded the Broadhead Prize for his translation of Virgil.
+Kathleen Carmien was awarded the Broadhead Prize for her translation of Horace.
 This fund was given by Reverend Jacob Broadhead, D.D., and his son J. Romyn Broadhead, LL.D.
 The prize is awarded to a junior or senior who displays all around-excellence in Classics.
-Congratulations Max!
+Congratulations Kathleen!